Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 # Infrastructure Core and Philanthropy

-**A support model for staffing, translation, coordination, and continuity**
+**A stewardship model for staffing, translation, coordination, and continuity**

-Sutton SignWriting needs grants.
+Sutton SignWriting requires grant-ready research pathways.

-It also needs continuity support that grants alone often do not provide.
+It also requires continuity capacity that grants alone often do not provide.

 That is where an infrastructure core and philanthropy become useful.

 The core idea is simple:

-> create a small, focused support structure around existing SignWriting standards, software, data, public resources, translation needs, and international coordination
+> create a small, focused stewardship structure around existing SignWriting standards, software, data, public resources, translation needs, and international coordination

 This is not a proposal to invent a new system.